decskill-boost/docs-dev/docs/intro.md

 6. Ensure your pull request includes a detailed description of your changes.

 Our team will review your contribution and merge it if it aligns with our standards and goals.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-By contributing to this project, you agree to license your contributions under the same license.